 Differences between Mallets and Hammers

-We’ve established that the two tools are used to shove objects into place by sheer force, but separates one from the other?
+We’ve established that the two tools are used to shove objects into place by sheer force, but separate one from the other?

 There’s a greater chance that you’ve heard of mallets but never used one.
 That’s fine – they’re not exactly a must-have tool for light-duty home renovation jobs.